umermaher/Vibely-ktor_backend/README.md

 # Application
-For demonstration, checkout the application using this backend: [Backend Repository](https://github.com/umermaher/Chat-Android)
+For demonstration, checkout the application using this backend: [Android Repository](https://github.com/umermaher/Chat-Android)